-Most recently, an Egyptian tourism official announced hi supposed evidence suggesting that the discovery of the famed tomb might be in the Siwa Oasis in the Marai area.
+Most recently, an Egyptian tourism official reported on supposed evidence suggesting that the discovery of the famed tomb might be in the Siwa Oasis in the Marai area.

 There was a shrine there devoted to the chief Egyptian God Amun, whom the Greeks called Ammon and equated with their god Zeus.
 It indeed was Alexander’s favorite place.

 According to the historian Pausanias and the contemporary Panan Chronicle records for the 321-320 BC period, Ptolemy, one of Alexander’s generals, initially buried him in Memphis, Egypt.